ispysoftware/AzureScaler/TimerTrigger/readme.md

         "FUNCTIONS_WORKER_RUNTIME": "powershell",
         "ServicePrincipalClientId": "", //See: https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal
         "ServicePrincipalTenantId": "",
-        "ServicePrincipalKey": "",// This is the application ID you created for the service principal "SubscriptionID":"", //Your Azure subscription ID
+        "ServicePrincipalKey": "",// This is the application secret you created for the service principal (under Client Secrets)
+        "SubscriptionID":"", //Your Azure subscription ID
         "CosmosThroughputBuffer":200,    //How much to add to the detected usage level "SignalRScaleLimit": 0.9, //So if scale is 1000 and usage is 901 it will scale to 2000